Welcome to Telehealth Services

 - reduces need to attend appointments where face to face attendance may put patient at a medical risk

-To successfully participate in a videoconference call you will require:
+To successfully participate in a videoconference call you will require an appropriate device:

 - There are a number of rooms with established video conferencing systems, these rooms can be booked via the room booking system (RMS)on QHEPS.
 Click here to access